 The words ‘Edinburgh comedy’ will forever be associated with one thing – the Fringe.
 The Scottish comedy landscape is dominated by the August explosion of the Edinburgh Fringe.
-For three weeks every year the city is occupied by all the world’s comedians, with perennial favourites like Jason Byrne, Reginald D Hunter, Bridget Christie and David O’Docherty pouring into the city and setting up shop for packed out rooms.
+For three weeks every year the city is occupied by all the world’s comedians, with perennial favourites like Jason Byrne, Reginald D Hunter, Bridget Christie and David O’Doherty pouring into the city and setting up shop for packed out rooms.

 For every bankable comedy star in a well respected venue like the Assembly Rooms or the Pleasance there are a hundred shows* which end in tragic failure.
 Edinburgh comedy gives, and Edinburgh comedy takes away – every year a tipping point is passed in week two when performers realise their fame and fortune will not be made this year, and actually they’re now £30,000 in debt for the privilege of performing to empty rooms and drowning their sorrows in £5 pints of watered down Australian lager.
-The flyering becomes increasingly desperate; the reviewer trolling a little more intense.
+It’s all part of the Edinburgh Fringe experience, though.